mei0872/best-chance-studio/README.md

 ## tl;dr

-The average rescue dog who isn't a puppy, purebred, or doodle waits 4–6 months for a home.
+The average rescue dog who isn't a puppy, purebred, or doodle waits months for a home.
 The talent to move them faster already exists inside every rescue.
 It just needs better coaching, better tools, and a standard that every rescue can access.

 **Best Chance Studio is that standard.
 Open source.
 MIT licensed.
 Built on research.
 Free for rescues — including the AI.**

----

-## The Problem

-Most rescue dogs don't have bad stories.
-They have untold ones.

-The fosters who know every dog's quirks, the coordinators who've seen a hundred placements, the volunteers who show up every Saturday — that talent already exists inside every rescue.
-The infrastructure to develop it never did.

-A rescue dog who isn't a puppy, purebred, or doodle waits an average of 4–6 months for a home.
-(Source: internal sample, 250 listings via RescueGroups, March 2026 — we're working to expand this dataset with community contributions.)
-In that time, the listing that should have told their story sat unchanged.
-Blurry photo.
-Two sentences.
-No video.
-Nobody taught the presenter to think like a storyteller.

-That's the problem.
-Not the dog.
-The presentation.

-> *"Anything over six weeks is outrageous.
-Why in the world shouldn't we be closer to 13 days?"*

 ---